User Manual

 SELECT * FROM timeline_datasource

-3. Binding SQL Action to Timeline Element
+3. Linking the SQL Action to the Timeline Element

 1. Select the Timeline element.